Choi Won-young

 Choi Won-young (Korean: 최원영; born Choi Seong-wook on January 10, 1976) is a South Korean actor.

 Career

 Choi Won-young made his acting debut in 2002's Sex Is Zero, and has since appeared in both film and television.
 But his most notable roles have been in the TV dramas While You Were Sleeping, A Hundred Year Legacy, Sky Castle, Doctor Prisoner, Hwarang: The Beginning, Mad Dog as well as the low-budget crime thriller Your Time Is Up, which premiered at the 2012 Busan International Film Festival.
+In July 2024, Choi signed with new agency Hodu&U Entertainment.

 Personal life

 Choi married actress Shim Yi-young on February 28, 2014, at the Grand Ballroom of the COEX Walkerhill Hotel in Samseong-dong.
 Choi and Shim met while filming the 2013 TV series A Hundred Year Legacy, where they played a married couple.
 On June 23, 2014, Choi's wife gave birth to their first child, a daughter.
 The couple's second daughter was born on June 14, 2017.